microsoft/MixedReality-UXTools-Unreal/Docs/Contributing/DevDocGuide.md

 ## Enumerating available xrefs

-Xref syntax can be difficult to remember - it's possible to enumerate all of the available xref IDs by first running the uxt doc build locally:
+Xref syntax can be difficult to remember - it's possible to enumerate all of the available xref IDs by first running the uxt doc build script DocGen/generateDocs.ps1 locally.

-> TODO docfx docfx.json

-This will generate an xrefmap.yml file, which will be located in docs/xrefmap.yml.
+This will generate an xrefmap.yml file, which will be located in the root of the generated doc folder (doc/xrefmap.yml).

 For example, in order to link to the method GetHoveredTarget in TouchPointer, the syntax is fairly arcane: